MrAnxiety-Code/JS-Learning-Projects/JS-Project-Ideas.md

    * Take a number and determine if it's odd or even.
       * Odd numbers: multiply by 3 and add 1.
       * Even numbers: divide by 2.
+   * Show the number of steps for a given number to get to 1.
+Also known as, print the length of the array I store all the numbers in before printing them out.